 Sure beats buying the banner over the entryway (or supplements it if you’ve got that banner in your budget too)!

 If you’re in a competitive landscape competing for sales and attention, then it probably makes sense to geofence your competitor stores or locations.
-For a grocery store, it could make sense to “fence” competitor stores in a certain area that compete with your store.
+For a grocery store, it could make sense to “fence” competitor stores in a certain area that competes with your store.
 Messaging could include discounts, promotions, and loyalty bonuses to entice your target audience to come to your store on their next shopping trip.

 You know why people are at the competitor’s store(s) and can safely assume that they are clearly in your target audience.
 By geofencing, you can supplement or find alternatives to more costly traditional marketing like direct mail.